Robert Falcucci: Career

-In the 1960s he designed decorations for the Boeing 707: Maintenon, Compiegne.
+In the 1960s he designed decorations for the Boeing 707: Maintenon, Compiègne.
 He visited Algeria to serve in a company of infantry in Great Kabylie (1960).
 He designed the statue of monumental Sacred Heart Chapel Saint-Pierre (crypt) (1960).
 He designed the official program of the Cannes Film Festival (1967).

 In the 1970s he moved to Saint-Aubin-Château-Neuf (Burgundy) after restoration of a former abandoned road.
 The lane is now "Falcucci alley" (1970).

 In the 1980s he was Painter of the Army, selected to create the cover of the official program of the national holiday on 14 July (1982).
 He was the Painter of Light.
-The Basilica of St. Pius X in Lourdes (Hautes-Pyrenees) is decorated with a set of gémmaux made from his models (1985).
+The Basilica of St. Pius X in Lourdes (Hautes-Pyrénées) is decorated with a set of gémmaux made from his models (1985).